-Aluminum alloys can be made stronger through heat-treatment or cold working.
+Aluminum alloys (aluminium alloy in delhi) can be made stronger through heat-treatment or cold working.
 The attributes of a particular alloy are different because of their additives and treatment.

-- Aluminum is a light metal, about the third of the density of steel, copper, and brass.
+- Aluminum is a light metal (Metal processors manufacturers), about the third of the density of steel, copper, and brass.